UN Secretary-General: "Government leaders are lying"

 The Secretary-General of the United Nations, António Guterres, spoke at the launch of the latest report from the Intergovernmental Panel on Climate Change (IPCC) in April 2022 .
-It is the report of Working Group 3 concerning emission reduction .
+It was the report of Working Group 3 concerning emission reduction .
 The first two reports on the physics and the impacts were published in August 2021 and February 2022.
 The three reports are the completion of a 5-yearly cycle of work summarising thousands of research publications.

 Some key quotes are